TaiHop/DataSeekr/README.md

 # PAC-Comp

-A repository that houses my PAC comp experiment.
+A repository that houses my comp experiment that is based on the pac website and stats

 ---